Larry Miller (basketball player): College basketball

 A guard and forward, Miller's final choice of where to attend college was between Michigan State, and two Atlantic Coast Conference teams, a rebuilding University of North Carolina program under coach Dean Smith and Duke University under coach Vic Bubas.
 Duke reached the NCAA championship game in 1964.
 Bubas impressed Miller by calling Miller from Kansas City, Missouri, just before Duke was about to play UCLA for the NCAA title.
 Miller turned down a visit to national champion UCLA and instead visited North Carolina a second time.
 On Miller's visits, Billy Cunningham and other Tar Heel players swayed him to choose North Carolina, where Miller played varsity basketball from 1965 to 1968.

 In his sophomore year (1965-66), Miller averaged 20.9 points per game, and 10.3 rebounds per game.
 The team was 16–11.
-Miller became the leading player for North Carolina the following year.
+Miller became the leading player for North Carolina the following year (1966–67) as a junior.
 The team was ranked in the top 10 nationally throughout the year, won the ACC tournament, and finished with a record of 26–6.
 Miller averaged 21.9 points (third in the ACC) and 9.3 rebounds (fifth in the ACC) per game.
 North Carolina reached the Final Four of the NCAA tournament, losing to Dayton 76–62.
 Miller was selected the ACC Player of the Year, the ACC tournament's Most Valuable Player, and first-team All-ACC.
 He was selected to the East All-Region Team in the NCAA tournament.
 Nationally, he was named a second-team All American.

 As a senior (1967-68), the Tar Heels were 28–4, won the ACC tournament, and reached the NCAA tournament's final game against UCLA, losing 78–55.
 During the year, Miller averaged 22.4 points (second in the ACC), and was again named ACC Player of the Year, ACC tournament MVP, and first team All-ACC.
 He was selected to the NCAA East All-Regional Team and to the All-Tournament Team, the other four players all being from UCLA.
 In 1968, Miller was selected as a consensus first-team All-American, along with future Naismith Memorial Basketball Hall of Fame members Kareem Abdul-Jabbar, Pete Maravich, Wes Unseld, and Elvin Hayes; one of the greatest college All-American teams.
 He received the Patterson Medal from North Carolina in 1968.

-Miller holds the North Carolina record for scoring in double figures in 64 consecutive games.
-His number 44 jersey hangs in the rafters at North Carolina's Dean Smith Center.

-The 1966-67 and 1967-68 teams were Dean Smith's first two Final Four teams.
-As of 2022, Miller was one of three players in ACC history to win ACC tournament MVP in consecutive seasons.
-Also in 2022, Miller was inducted into the College Basketball Hall of Fame.
-His Hall of Fame class included fellow Pennsylvania high school standout Richard "Rip" Hamilton.
-In 2002, Miller was named to the ACC 50th Anniversary men's basketball team as one of the fifty greatest players in Atlantic Coast Conference history.